-Since 2017, the SS Great Britain Trust have been working with community groups to engage a wider range of people with Brunel and the stories of the SS Great Britain.
+Since 2017, the SS Great Britain Trust has been working with community groups to engage a wider range of people with Brunel and the stories of the SS Great Britain.
 Leila, our Communities Officer, shares some highlights from the past year and what’s coming up.

 My role at the Trust is about building relationships with communities in Bristol and working to make our site more accessible.
 This job sees me meeting new people every day, discovering their stories and helping to improve what we do at the SS Great Britain Trust.